Skip to content

 Using Pydantic models

-Pydantic models and dataclasses are a great way to define structured parameters with validation.
+Pydantic models are another great way to define structured parameters with validation.
 The following example a Pydantic model that is read from a YAML file, validated and passed to a node:

 from pathlib import Path